 Getting Started with the TOM Toolkit¶

-So you’ve decided to run a Target Observation Manager.
+So you’ve decided to run a Target and Observation Manager system.
 This article will help you get started.

 The TOM Toolkit is a Django project.
 This means you’ll be running an application based on the Django framework when you run a TOM.
 If you decide to customize your TOM, you’ll be working in Django.
 You’ll likely need some basic understanding of python and we recommend all users work their way through the Django tutorial first before starting with the TOM Toolkit.
 It doesn’t take long, and you most likely won’t need to utilize any advanced features.